ocaml/ocaml.org/data/tutorials/platform/bp_01_managing_deps.md

 - A test dependency (used to test the project)
 - A documentation dependency (used to generate the documentation)

-When adding a new dependency, as seen in the "Update dependencies" workflow, you can add a flag to your dependency.
+When adding a new dependency, as seen in the "Update Dependencies" workflow, you can add a flag to your dependency.

 For `dune-project`, it looks like this: